94kayla/questions-for-employers/README.md

 **What is your turnover rate?** How many people were hired last year and how many left?
 Over the past 2-3 years?
 What is the average time people stay?
 What are you doing to improve retention?

-**Are the company’s managers inclined to call employees at home with questions or comments?** If so, that's bad.
-Doubly so if they'll call at night or weekends?

 **How many layers of company managers or executives does one have to go through to get approval for a new idea?**

-**How are disagreements solved?
-What happens when personalities clash?** You're looking for a real, equitable and fair plan here, not a handwave-y answer.

-**Given everything you like about the company culture, what failure modes do you think that it creates?
-Are those potential failure modes or have you seen them happen?
-How do you try to guard against them?** Cultural choices can have downsides, too.
-If the person who's answering you has been in the company for a while and can't give you a good answer, either they're unwilling to give you bad news about the company, or they're not very thoughtful about the culture and its failure modes.[who](url)

 ## Diversity, equity, inclusion and ethics

-**Tell me about a situation where someone raised a concern about DE&I or ethics?** How was it handled?
-If not, have there really not been any?
-Is management listening?

 **Tell me about the organization demographics, particularly leadership.** Bad orgs don’t know or get defensive; good orgs are open and transparent; great orgs share what they’re doing to improve.

-**Tell me about your effort to attract a diverse pool of candidates.**

-**Tell me about your efforts to _retain_ a diverse group of employees.** This one is particular useful when paired with the previous.

-**Tell me about a time when a challenge or suggestion from a person of color was acted on in their favor?** How long ago was that?

-**What happened the last time an employee who wasn't a white cisgender male critiqued something your organization had done?**

 **What metrics are you currently using to track DE&I?**

-**What specifically are you doing to drive greater diversity in management?**

-**What benefits do you expect from increasing diversity among leadership?**

-**What benefits do you expect from increasing diversity across the org?** The workplace may be challenging, but it should never be threatening.
-A manager who intentionally fosters a sense of acceptance and respect can be the reason you love your job.

 **How transparent is your salary and compensation data?** Outside of government the answer will almost always be "not at all" but good orgs will at least have a sense that's problematic and talk about how they deal with it.

-**Am I The Only One [in the demographic or under-represented group I identify as a member of]?
-If so, how do you plan to do to ensure that I am welcome, included and equal?** Follow-up: where do you anticipate challenges?
-Incorrect answers include blinking in confusion, saying "everything's fine and we don't see why we'd have to do anything in particular", and "you're not the only one; we have a [person] in a $other_role!"

-**Do you have a standard insurance package that covers trans health care?** Even if you yourself might not use the insurance package, this still gives you good insight into their commitment to inclusion.

-**Do you offer paternity leave, or just maternity leave?** If they only offer maternity leave it can say a lot about the roles they expect women to play.

 **Most/all of my interviewers were men.
 Can I speak to someone else on the team to hear more about their own experience?** Does the team lacks diverse perspectives?